skrin23/acidbox/README.md

 - Undo (patterns and chains)
 - Transpose and pattern shifting (left/right)
 - MIDI export to `.mid`
-- ALSA MIDI routing for connecting to external synths (e.g. Teenage Engineering OP-Z, VSTs)
+- ALSA MIDI routing for connecting to external synths

 ---